 - One party is seeking to “win” the negotiation rather than look for a solution that benefits all parties concerned.

-In these cases, both parties have divorce lawyers who advocate for them in court, and a judge hands down decisions regarding child custody, child support, spousal support, and property distribution.
+In these cases, both parties have divorce lawyers who advocate for them in court, and a family court judge hands down decisions regarding child custody disputes, child support, spousal support, and property distribution.

 What is a Litigated Divorce?

 In a litigated divorce both parties have divorce lawyers who advocate for their interests before a family law judge.

 The process of litigating a divorce depends upon whether the decision to divorce is consensual or non consensual.

 In a consensual divorce, the lawyer for one of the parties files a divorce complaint and serves it upon the other party.
 This triggers a 90-day “cooling off” period.
 When this cooling off period expires, and if the parties have agreed to solutions to all of the issues arising from their divorce, the parties sign an affidavit agreeing to the divorce and the court grants the final divorce decree.

 If one of the parties does not agree to divorce, the other must wait one year from the date they separated before they continue processing their divorce.

 Should I Litigate My Divorce?

 Ask yourself the following questions.
 If the answer to any of these is yes, you may have to litigate your divorce.